-GMOs, or genetically modified organisms, are used to make processed foods.
-Unfortunately, GMOs destroy probiotics, or the “good bacteria”.
+Our modern diets are often full of packaged and preserved foods.
+GMOs, or genetically modified organisms, are used to make these processed foods.
+Unfortunately, GMOs destroy probiotics or the “good bacteria” in your gut.

 - They can help prevent autoimmunity and allergic reactions (1).

-- Probiotics are effective in treating diarrhea which is caused by taking antibiotics.
+- Probiotics are good for treating diarrhea, which can be caused by taking antibiotics.

-- Probiotics have been proven to destroy harmful bacteria (Helicobacter pylori ) which cause ulcers.
+- Probiotics destroy harmful bacteria (Helicobacter pylori ) which cause ulcers.
 They can also reduce the symptoms of irritable bowel syndrome, or IBS.

 - They can lower cholesterol, which could help prevent cardiovascular disease (2).